-As a long-term investor and representative of asset owners, we will hold companies and asset managers to account regarding environmental, social and governance issues, including climate change factors, that have the potential to impact corporate value.
+As a long-term investor and representative of asset owners, we hold companies and asset managers to account regarding environmental, social and governance issues, including climate change factors, that have the potential to impact corporate value.
 We support engagement over divestment as we believe that constructive dialogue with companies in which we invest is more effective than excluding companies from the investment universe, particularly with regard to promoting decarbonisation in the real world.
-If engagement does not lead to the desired results, we have an escalation process which forms part of our RI Policy, this includes adverse voting instructions on related AGM voting items, amongst other steps.
-We practice active ownership through voting, monitoring companies, engagement and litigation.
+If engagement does not lead to the desired results, we have an escalation process which forms part of our RI Policy, this includes voting against management on related AGM voting items, amongst other steps.
+We practice active ownership through monitoring companies, engagement, voting and litigation where considered to be appropriate.
 Through meetings with company directors, we seek to work with and influence investee companies to encourage positive change.
 Climate is one of our key engagement themes.
 We believe it is vital we fully understand how companies are dealing with this challenge, and feel it is our duty to hold the boards of our investee companies to account.